 Geology General - 7 of 6

-Geology General FAQs - 5 Found
+Geology General FAQs - 6 Found

-Sinkholes are dramatic because the land usually stays intact for a while until the underground spaces just get too big.
-If there is not enough support for the land above the spaces then a sudden collapse of the land surface can occur.
+Sinkholes are dramatic because the land usually stays intact for a period of time until the underground spaces just get too big.
+If there is not enough support for the land above the spaces, then a sudden collapse of the land surface can occur.